 The Virginia Commonwealth University School of Nursing is committed to ensuring diversity and inclusion among our students, staff and faculty.
 As a community of scholars and lifelong learners, we value diversity in its many forms and believe that a diverse and inclusive community makes for a better working and learning environment.
 We are committed to achieving meaningful and intentional diversity and inclusion in nursing education, research, scholarship, practice and service.
 Our VCU School of Nursing Diversity Plan outlines are priorities in these areas.

 Diversity is one of the five major themes embedded in our school’s five-year strategic plan – Beyond 125: Connecting Our Legacy to the Future.
 Each year we create a strategic action plan to guide our operations.
-Diversity, equity and inclusion is one of the three areas of focus in the Beyond 125 Action Plan for FY2020-21.
+Diversity, equity and inclusion is one of the three areas of focus in the FY 21-22 SON Strategic Action Plan .

 Jean Giddens, Ph.D., RN, FAAN, dean and professor, shares a video message discussing how our school is working to help eliminate racism and ensure equity in our environment and the curriculum.

 - Following a variety of DEI events and actions held over the last couple of years to educate and engage faculty, staff and students, the school has established several key groups committed to carrying out this important work.